beshu-tech/readonlyrest-docs/fips.md

 ## How to enable SSL FIPS compliance

 1. Prepare keystore and truststore in BCFKS format which is FIPS compliant.
-It is described [in this section](#how-to-generate-bcfks-keystore-and-truststore-files).
+Your existing JKS or PKCS12 keystore could be easily converted to BCFKS.
+Process is described [in this section](#how-to-convert-jks/pkcs12-keystore-files-into-bcfks).
 > :warning: BCFKS format is supported only when FIPS mode is enabled.
 It won't be recognised otherwise.

 2. Configure readonlyrest.yml to use new keystore and truststore.
 You will also need to add new configuration parameter `fips_mode`.
 Here's an example: